gchq/gaffer-doc/docs/administration-guide/named-operations.md

         )
         ```

-A NamedOperation can then be created, with a value provided for the result limit parameter:
+A NamedOperation can then be run, with a value provided for the result limit parameter:

 !!! example "Running your NamedOperation with parameters"